harvard-lil/h2o/README.md

 `main` builds anything, so the bytes production serves are the bytes the suite ran against.

+### The maintenance window

+A deploy puts the site into maintenance only when the schema the running tasks serve against is not the schema the new code expects.
+That is worked out from the migration list built into the image and the one a running task reports, so an ordinary deploy that adds no migrations replaces tasks with the site up.
+Any answer the deploy cannot get -- no running task, an exec session that will not start, output it cannot read -- takes the window, because guessing wrong in the other direction serves traffic against a schema in motion.

+Two labels on the pull request being merged override that decision:

+`deploy:force-maintenance-mode` takes the window whatever the migrations say.
+This is also the only way to exercise the maintenance path on a deploy that carries no migrations, which is otherwise the only thing that opens one.

+`deploy:skip-maintenance-mode` deploys without the window whatever the migrations say.
+It does not skip the migrations -- they still run, against a service still taking traffic -- so it asserts that they are backward compatible with the code currently serving.
+Additive columns, new tables and new indexes are; dropping or renaming something the running code still reads is not.

+Setting both takes the window.

 ### One registry

 Every h2o web image lives in the ECR repository `h2o`, and both tiers run out of